We’re often asked for a flushing fluid when what’s really needed is a system cleaner. So what’s the difference?

 Thermal fluid system cleaners are used to dissolve sludge and break down carbon build-up.
 System cleaners can be broken down into three main categories:

-• Additive-type cleaners are concentrates that can be added to existing fluids to clean moderately-fouled systems over a few weeks.
-They is especially useful for larger thermal fluid systems where solvent-like cleaners can be cost prohibitive.
+- Additive-type cleaners are concentrates that can be added to existing fluids to clean moderately-fouled systems over a few weeks.
+They are especially useful for larger thermal fluid systems where solvent-like cleaners can be cost prohibitive.
 These types of cleaners can often be used while running production.

 Learn more about our full line of system cleaners.
 If you have any questions please don’t hesitate to contact us.